 Dealing With Tinnitus Getting Louder

 There are many uplifting stories of people curing themselves through a lot of experimentation.
-There are many things that can exacerbate the ringing, such as, stress, caffeine, too much salt, and further damage to inner-ear nerves.
+There are many things that can exacerbate the ringing, such as stress, caffeine, too much salt, and further damage to inner-ear nerves.
 There are nearly 200 prescription drugs that list tinnitus as a side effect, so keep an eye on your prescription.
-For me it was salty foods.
+For me, it was salty food.
 The more salt I consumed, the louder my tinnitus sounded.

 If you're serious about possibly ridding yourself of tinnitus or at least mitigating it, then you should definitely keep an activity and food journal.
 I kept track of everything I did, how I did it, what I drank, ate, and in what quantities.
 For easing my mind into sleep, I always have a small fan running, and it helps mask the ringing in my ears, or you can take it a step further with a white noise sound machine.

 Also, accept support from your friends and family.
 At first, I kept my condition from my loved ones, and in retrospect, that was a huge mistake.
 It's okay to lean on people who care about us when we need them.
-I know there's no way to convince you, but tinnitus becomes very manageable over time, just try to hang in there, you're not alone.
-Who knows, there is promising tinnitus research going on, we may have a cure one day.
+I know there's no way to convince you, but tinnitus becomes very manageable over time—just try to hang in there; you're not alone.
+Who knows, there is promising tinnitus research going on, and we may have a cure one day.
 Until that day comes, we have to cope with tinnitus.

 Is There a Cure for Tinnitus?

 There have been great strides taken to better understand tinnitus through research funded by the U.S. government.
 Currently, there isn't a cure for tinnitus.
 Researchers aren't giving up, and neither should anyone coping with tinnitus.
 There's very progressive research currently underway.